 We’re an affluent species in the sense that (extravagant cost to the ecosystem) we heat our habitats.
 We heat as much as 20,000 cubic feet.
 We heat it when we’re not even at home.
-No other species does that, in this fragile biome.
+No other species does that, in this fragile planet.
 Also, when we want to travel more than a few feet, we like to sit down, and be carried by some device.
-This kind of thing is unusual among all the species that have sustained some harmony with earth over the long haul.
+This kind of thing is unusual among all the species that have sustained some relationship with earth over the long haul.

 In an economic sense, you’re “affluent” if you’re a woman in, say, the Mexican high deserts who owns an old toaster but who, when it stops working, tosses it.
-She’s affluent (ad + fluere) in the sense that excess resources have been “flowing toward” her, but are now “flowing away” from her (ex + fluere): she’s generating an effluent, that’s the result: this old toaster is going to landfill.
+She’s affluent (ad + fluere) in the sense that excess resources have been “flowing toward” her; but are now “flowing away” from her (ex + fluere): she’s generating an effluent, that’s the result: this old toaster is going to landfill.
 This ecological category of “affluence” includes a family whose monthly income is a few thousand pesos.

-You’re affluent if you’re a Bangladeshi tenant farmer who has brought this year’s crop to the big covered market and you allow the local children (the very lowest-caste ones, who scoot around squatting all day underfoot and under the tables) to sweep together any few grains of rice or millet that may fall from your measuring table.
+You’re affluent if you’re a Bangladeshi tenant farmer who has brought this year’s crop to the big covered market and you allow the local children (the very lowest-caste ones who scoot around squatting all day, all day underfoot and under the tables) to sweep together any few grains of rice or millet that may fall from your measuring table.
 Those children, hopping incessantly like sparrows, each at end of day can bring home to their mothers a pocketful big enough to make a porridge.
 In this way, the careless/generous farmer is part of an ecosystem.

 “Affluence” is an ecological flow.
-You’re affluent if you decide to click ADD TO CART because it’s easy with Amazon Prime to get **free** next-day delivery, and because, even better, you can always change your mind and send anything back by free (“free”) return-shipping.
+You’re affluent if you decide to click ADD TO CART because it’s easy to get **free** next-day delivery,with Amazon Prime, and because, even better, you can always change your mind and send anything back by free (“free”) return-shipping.
 Or even, as it turns out, toss it in the Dumpster outside when it arrives, if you don’t happen to like it, along with its bubble-wrap and its cardboard, because the seller doesn’t want it back anyway, it’s not worth the cost of shipping it back, it’s so cheap for the seller to get new ones from Asian or Mexican distribution streams.
 It’s easier for everybody.
 Just throw everything away. (“The Great American Away” my Vietnamese-refugee friend used to call it, way back in 1975, remarking on how we throw things away.)
-That Mexican woman – I can see her in the big Super Gigante or the Walmart on the main road, only a ten-minute walk from home, standing at the tall display shelves choosing a new toaster, turning it over and looking at the underside, a little bit dissatisfied with the chintzy standards of new manufacture – she should have paused at home to unscrew the old toaster’s chassis, to see if there’s a shorted wire that could easily have been fixed.
+That Mexican woman – I can see her in the big Super Gigante or the Walmart on the carretera, only a ten-minute walk from home, standing at the tall display shelves choosing a new toaster, turning it over and looking at the underside, a little bit dissatisfied with the chintzy standards of new manufacture – thinking she should have paused at home to unscrew the old toaster’s chassis, to see if there’s a shorted wire that could easily have been fixed.
 She’s not optimistic about how long this new one will last.
 It’s held together not with screws but with plastic flange-rivets, so it won’t be repairable if it does start acting up.

 Those Bangladeshi gleaner kids are able (with children’s amazing stamina) to spend all day almost never rising from the squat position, as they scramble around competing.
 They do compete.
 But they’re friends, too.
 They’re the littlest members of their families, but they’ve got jobs, they’ve got work, and it makes them proud.
 There’s a technique: find a small scrap of cardboard to keep with you all day, and set it flat on the market’s concrete floor, where, with your free hand, you can swish the concrete to brush a few fallen grains of rice or millet onto it.
-Then tilt it into your pocket.
-On the way home (I’m not making this up like a fiction writer; this is footage I saw in a PBS documentary long ago), at end of day they go back to their slum together, in the slant of gold sunset in the alley, silhouettes, still playing, knocking around, not tired from a day of scrambling all over the market floor.
+Then, dustpan-like, tilt it into your pocket.
+On the way home (I’m not making this up; this is footage I saw in a PBS documentary long ago), at end of day they go back to their slum together, in the slant of gold sunset in the alley, silhouettes, still playing, knocking around, not tired from a day of scrambling all over the market floor.